Skip to Content

 chevron-left chevron-right chevron-up chevron-right chevron-left arrow-back star phone quote checkbox-checked search wrench info shield play connection mobile coin-dollar spoon-knife ticket pushpin location gift fire feed bubbles home heart calendar price-tag credit-card clock envelop facebook instagram twitter youtube pinterest yelp google reddit linkedin envelope bbb pinterest homeadvisor angies

 Selecting the ideal gem for your jewelry can require a bit more thought than choosing your favorite stone color.
-Precious and semi-precious gemstones come in various shapes and sizes, which can alter the appearance of the stone and thus your jewelry.
-Some gems, such as emeralds, can have a bold and striking color, while others are available in different shades.
-Certain shapes look great set alone, need one gem for your ring, while other styles allow you to cluster multiple stones in your jewelry.
+Precious and semiprecious gemstones come in various shapes and cuts, which can alter the appearance of the stone and thus your jewelry.
+Certain shapes and cuts suit specific applications, like a ring or a bracelet, so it’s important to know which ones work well for each type of jewelry.

 Our comprehensive guide explains different gemstone cuts and gives common gem shapes so you can select the best option for your custom jewelry